On UMAP's true loss function

 we find that the sampling procedure yields the correct weight for the attractive term in expectation, as designed.
-However, as noticed by B\"{o}hm et al.~\cite{bohm2020unifying}, the negative sampling changes the weight for the repulsive term significantly.
+However, as noticed by~\citet{bohm2020unifying}, the negative sampling changes the weight for the repulsive term significantly.
 Our closed formula helps to make their qualitative arguments precise: Instead of $1-\mu_{ij}$, we have a term $\frac{d_im}{2n}$, which depends on the hyperparameter $m$ or \texttt{negative\_sample\_rate}.
-Contrarily to the intention of UMAP's inventors~\cite{mcinnes2018umap}, the repulsive weights are not uniform but vary with the degree of each point $d_i$, which is typically close to $\log_2(k)$ see Appendix~\ref{app:deg_distr}.
-More practically, since the non-zero high-dimensional similarities are sparse, $1-\mu_{ij}$ is equal to one for most $ij$.
+Contrary to the intention of~\cite{mcinnes2018umap}, the repulsive weights are not uniform but vary with the degree of each point $d_i$, which is typically close to $\log_2(k)$ see Appendix~\ref{app:deg_distr}.
+More practically, since the non-zero high-dimensional similarities are sparse, $1-\mu_{ij}$ is equal to $1$ for most $ij$.
 In contrast, the expected repulsive weight is typically small for large datasets as $d_i$ is of the order of $\log_2(k)$ independent of the dataset size.

 Another effect of the negative sampling is that in general the expected gradient~\eqref{eq:exp_UMAP_grad_no_push_tail} does not correspond to any loss function, see Appendix~\ref{app:no_obj_function}.
 We remedy this by additionally pushing the embedding of a negative sample $i$ away from the embedding $e_j$, whenever $i$ was sampled as negative sample to some edge $jk$, see line~\ref{algline:push_tail} in Algorithm~\ref{alg:npUMAP_sample}.
 This yields the following gradient at epoch $t$